For an easy weeknight dinner, make this scrumptious Orzo with Italian Sausage and Roasted Red Peppers – just a few ingredients and a lot of flavor!

 Easy weeknight dinners have been my saving grace the past few weeks and this Orzo with Italian Sausage and Roasted Red Peppers has made multiple appearances on weekly meal plan – it’s that good.

 My Jr. Sous Pug, Jeffie’s, blindness and diabetes chaos has had the schedule in a bit of an uproar with new meds, twice, sometimes thrice, weekly doctor appointments, charts galore and craziness.
 He developed cataracts almost overnight due to the diabetes.
 Sadly, he’s been having a rough go of it with learning commands, navigating walks and coping.
-I have seen him go from a fiercely independent pup to one that is so scared and hesitant that it’s been heartbreaking.
+I saw him going from a fiercely independent pup to one that is so scared and hesitant that it’s been heartbreaking.
 His primary vet referred him to a veterinary eye surgeon that could essentially work miracles.

 We had about 6 weeks to get him “surgery ready” with making sure his eyes were producing enough tears that would aid in his healing.
 Thankfully, we got the go-ahead and recently, Jeffie had double cataract surgery.
 Since then, it’s been a strict medicine regime and having me hover over him, making sure he didn’t try to remove that dreaded cone or bite anyone.
 Final outcome is the pup can now see!
 Granted I’m told it’s essentially motion right now as his eyes heal but this scared little pug been navigating the parking lot like a superstar and, dare I say, strutting from his walk like John Travolta in Staying Alive.
 Just get the pug a white leisure suit and a Bee Gees soundtrack to go with his cone of shame and you get the picture.